KiDS-WL/Cat_to_Obs_K1000_P1/Shear_Ratio_Test/README.md

 * **GGL_shear_ratio_test_zall.py**  -
 This makes Figure 11 of Giblin et al. (2020).
-It does this by reading in the gamma_t^ij measurements corresponding to the i'th/j'th lens/source bin pairs, reading in the covariance produced by calc_spin_test_cov.py, reading in the Dls/Ds luminosity distance ratios (ls=lens-to-source, s=source) prouced by Dls_over_Ds.py, and it fits a model given by eqns 18 and 19 of Giblin et al. (2020).
+It does this by reading in the gamma_t^ij measurements corresponding to the i'th/j'th lens/source bin pairs calculated by Shear_ratio_wspin_test.py reading in the covariance produced by calc_spin_test_cov.py, reading in the Dls/Ds luminosity distance ratios (ls=lens-to-source, s=source) produced by Dls_over_Ds.py, and it fits a model given by eqns 18 and 19 of Giblin et al. (2020).
 The model has one free amplitude parameter per lens bin.
 On top of this, there's loads of extra options you can toggle.
 These include: